 Your plan will pay you an income when you retire.
-The income will be for your lifetime, no matter how long you live.
+The income is for your lifetime, no matter how long you live.
 In many cases, a pension will be paid to your surviving spouse after your death.

 Members do not make investment decisions in DB plans.

-How much pension you receive is based on the formula for your plan.
-In most plans the formula includes things like:
+How much pension you receive is based on the pension benefit formula for your plan.
+In most plans this formula includes things like:

-In addition to fixed annual pension benefits, a DB plan may provide annual increases as well as: disability benefits, death benefits and early or postponed retirement options.
+In addition to pension benefits paid monthly, a DB plan may provide annual increases to the pension, as well as: disability benefits, death benefits and early or postponed retirement options.

 Defined contribution (DC) pension plan

-Set contributions are made to the plan, usually by payroll deductions, but the income available to you in retirement will be based on several factors such as:
+Set contributions are made to the plan, usually by payroll deductions.
+The income available to you in retirement is based on several factors such as: